 Other than FRL, neither our Associate, nor any of our Group Companies are involved in any sales or purchase with our Company where such sales or purchases exceed in value in the aggregate ten per cent of the total sales or purchases of our Company.
-For further details, please see the section entitled "Risk Factors - Prominent Notes" on page 45.
+For further details, please see the section entitled "Risk Factors - Prominent Notes" on page 38 of this Draft Red Herring Prospectus.